dylanbeaudette/dylanbeaudette.github.io/static/soil-mineral-colors.md

 [PDF version](files/common-soil-minerals.pdf)

 ## Major Pigmenting Agents in the Soil
 You probably noticed the *minor* technical error: humus is not a soil mineral.
+However, it is a helpful benchmark for comparison so we will leave it in the figure.

 Note that these colors were derived from a set of pure specimens under ideal lighting conditions.
 Soil colors in the field represent a complex moisture of pigments that are expressed differently as a function of particle size, organic matter content, water content, viewing angle, and lighting conditions (and many other factors of course).
 Have a look at some of the links below for more information on soil color.